zh460045050/LNSNet/README.md

 Here we only release the model trained on BSDS dataset and corresponding code to utilizes it for superpixel segmentation.
 The whole training code will be coming soon.

-To uese the given model for superpixel segmentation:
+To uese the given model for generate superpixel:

 `git clone https://github.com/zh460045050/LNSNet`